mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/app/exp.md

 its behavior accordingly.
 ```

-# Lean Product Playbook

-- Get your idea from your head into paper
-- Figure out the fastest way to test
--

 # Lessons from Figma vs InVision
 - [The precipitous rise of Figma and fall of InVision](https://uxdesign.cc/the-precipitous-rise-of-figma-and-fall-of-invision-435f07e8d1b6)